 Stewart Rahr, billionaire founder of Kinray pharmacy distributor, philanthropist.
-Graduated from New York University but later dropped out of law school in 1975 to take over family pharmacy.
+He graduated from New York University but later dropped out of law school in 1975 to take over the family pharmacy.

 Lew Ranieri, financier, the father of mortgage-backed bonds.
 Dropped out of college.

 Royal Richard "Jim" Rathman, race-car driver.
 Never attended college.
 Became a renowned drag racer while still a teenager, receiving 48 traffic tickets before he was 18.
 Took the name of his older brother Jim so he could compete in major races at the age of 20 (claiming to be the age of his brother at 24).

 James Arthur Ray, inspirational author and speaker.
-Dropped out of junior college to work as a telemarketer.
+He dropped out of junior college to work as a telemarketer.

 Rachael Ray, TV chef, cookbook author.
-Dropped out of Pace University after two years to work and save money.
+She dropped out of Pace University after two years to work and save money.

 Usher Raymond IV, quadruple platinum singer.
 He won the Star Search male teen vocalist competition when he was 18.
 He was signed to a music label immediately thereafter.

 Robert Redford, actor, producer, director, founder of the Sundance Institute.
 He was booted from the University of Colorado after three semesters for drinking too much.
 Then spent a year in France trying to become a success as a painter.
 Returned to New York where he studied drama and landed his first acting role in the theater.

 Keanu Reeves, actor.
 He dropped out of high school to pursue acting.

 Kamilla Reid, book author.
 A high school dropout.